nataliebenjes/mastermind2/README.md

 3. **Turns:** Each player has 10 attempts to guess the secret code.

-4. **Timer:** A timer of 20 seconds is set for each turn.
-If a player doesn't make a guess within the time limit, their turn ends.

-5. **Scoring:** Players receive feedback after each guess, indicating the correctness of their numbers and their positions.
+4. **Scoring:** Players receive feedback after each guess, indicating the correctness of their numbers and their positions.

-6. **Winning:** The player who correctly guesses the code or has the closest guess when the maximum attempts are reached wins.
+5. **Winning:** The player who correctly guesses the code or has the closest guess when the maximum attempts are reached wins.

 - After each guess, the computer will provide feedback in the form of:
   - Correctly guessed number